MichaelCurrin/thebuckfeverground/README.md

 Open in the browser: http://localhost:5000/the-buckfever-underground/

 Note the trailing forwardslash.
 An alternate port number is used here so that both servers can be run at the same time for test purposes.

-## Rights

-You may use the structure or some code of this project to help build your own sites.
-However, the rights to the content remain with band or the original artists.

-Inspiration for some layout of the site pages comes from [Sample Band Sites](https://bandzoogle.com/sample-band-sites).